Rai-Sahil/Butterfly_Effect/README.md

 1. Clone repository.
 2. Navigate to project root.
 3. Type `npm install` to install dependencies.
+4. Make a copy of the `.env.template` file and rename to `.env`.
+Update the values to match your local db configuration.
-4. Type `npm run init-db` to initialize the db locally and seed it with data. (must have active mySQL connection on local device)
+5. Type `npm run init-db` to initialize the db locally and seed it with data. (must have active mySQL connection on local device).
-5. Type `npm start` to start the app..
+6. Type `npm start` to start the app.